Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 ## Executing SQL Queries

-These functions execute an SQL query on the database and convert the result into a DataFrame.
+These functions execute an SQL query on the database and convert the result into a `DataFrame` object.
 If a limit is provided, only that many rows will be returned from the result.

 **readSqlQuery(dbConfig: DbConnectionConfig, sqlQuery: String, limit: Int, inferNullability: Boolean): AnyFrame**